-You were selected today's meeting years.
-That administration can do an as member national committee of incalculable amount to make or mar the American Defense society to aid our country's future.
-The men aggressive propaganda in various chosen to decide such a question states creating yearly instruction ought not to be politicians of average camps.
-Rudimentary military training in schools and an adequate citizen soldiery for defense purposes
+You were selected today's meeting as member national committee of the American Defense society to aid aggressive propaganda in various states creating yearly instruction camps.
+Rudimentary military training in schools and an adequate citizen soldiery for defense purposes only.
 Organization absolutely unbiased politically.
 If you can not accept national committee, may society enroll you as a life member?
 Dues in full for life one hundred dollars or as much more as you care to contribute.
 Advisory board: Charles J. Bonaparte, Truman Newberry, Perry Belmont, Theodore Roosevelt, Henry B. Joy, David Payne Hill, William F. McCombs.
 Please telgraph acceptance for immediate publication in matter now in press.